versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 * And then replicated in the client side application: [device.createRecvTransport()](/documentation/v3/mediasoup-client/api/#device-createRecvTransport).
 * The client application must subscribe to the "connect" event in the local transport.

-If SCTP (WebRTC DataChannels) are desired on those transports, `enableSctp` must be enabled in the server side WebRTC transport (with proper [numSctpStreams](/documentation/v3/mediasoup/sctp-parameters/#NumSctpStreams)) and other SCTP related settings.
+If SCTP (AKA DataChannel in WebRTC) are desired on those transports, `enableSctp` must be enabled in them (with proper [numSctpStreams](/documentation/v3/mediasoup/sctp-parameters/#NumSctpStreams)) and other SCTP related settings.

 ### Producing Media